 If you have an event planned, look into whether you should cancel it based on local legal requirements — and your own nous as an event marketer.
 Where is your event being held?
 Will attendees and staff come from CDC threat level 1, 2, or 3 areas?
 If you decide to go ahead with your event, it’s vital that all those present follow best practices such as maintaining safe distances, avoiding handshakes, and regular hand sanitization and washing.
 Keep in mind this can be hard to enforce.
 You also need to be mindful to keep up with attendees after an event.
 Why?
 They could become ill well after everything has wrapped up.
 It’s your responsibility to follow up and inform those who attended and the relevant authorities.

 4. Offer virtual events and webinars

 Have you canceled your event?
 Perhaps COVID-19 arose in the middle of your plans for the near or not-so-near future?
 Time to follow Google’s lead and go fully virtual.
 Far from being second-rate versions of in-person gatherings, virtual events are becoming ever more popular.
 Livestreaming alone is projected to be a $70.5 billion industry by 2021.
 Here’s why: Virtual events are cheaper, have high attendance rates, and allow for concrete, measurable results on ROI.

 With that in mind, one idea might be to livestream your event on a platform that offers moment-to-moment audience interaction.
 Failing that, you could record it as a webinar and send it out later — marketed as the entire event accessible via a single click.
 Right now, these approaches resonate with leads because many can’t attend gatherings but are still interested in the event itself.
 In the coming weeks, people all over the world will feel cooped up and will need to keep themselves occupied.
-Create a safe, unique experience and they’ll remember your virtual event for years.
+Create a safe, unique experience using event planning tools and they’ll remember your virtual event for years.
 Here’s how to plan one.

 5. Harness your digital presence